 This exploratory project will make space for LGBTQI+ contributions to sustainable development and climate action by building bridges and identifying pathways for inclusion and impact.
 The three main objectives are to:

 - Learn from LGBTQI+ community strategies and queer thinking to address the needs of climate-vulnerable populations and build just, sustainable cities

-- Examine the ways organisations led by gender and sexual minorities are responding to their communities’ needs in the context of urban inequalities and climate change, and
+- Examine the ways organisations led by gender and sexual minorities are responding to their communities’ needs in the context of urban inequalities and climate change

-- Explore how international civil society and action-research organisations can integrate gender and sexual diversity into their programmes and better support queer contributions to sustainable development and climate action.
+- Explore how international civil society and action-research organisations can integrate gender and sexual diversity into their programmes and better support queer contributions to sustainable development and climate action, and

 Our approach will recognise that sexual orientation, gender identity and expression, and sex characteristics are complex and shaped by other identities and social markers such as race and ethnicity, physical ability, age, religion, and economic status.

 Therefore, research and interventions should be intersectional, responding to overlapping and interlinked identities and inequalities.